clarkerubber/lichessPDFExporter/README.md

 ## Using the code

 Latest version of PHP is recommended.
+PHP-GD necessary.

 Run a PHP server from the main directory, request a PDF from the browser by going to: